Running Down a Dream

 C.W.
 Moss.
 Both of them are made out to

 be despicable and uncaring.
-Whereas Clyde
+Whereas

 may shoot a police officer that is trying to kill him, he goes out of his way